Samsung Galaxy S11 will almost certainly be powered by this Snapdragon 865 5G chip

 The Galaxy S11 will be a 5G from the outset

-The Samsung Galaxy S11 is poised to fix the major paint point we've had with almost all 5G phones in 2019: you had to buy a pricey variant of the mainstream phone.
+The Samsung Galaxy S11 is poised to fix the major pain point we've had with almost all 5G phones in 2019: you had to buy a pricey variant of the mainstream phone.

 This happened with Samsung Galaxy S10 5G, Note 10 Plus 5G, and OnePlus 7T Pro 5G to name a few.
 With the Moto Z3 and Moto Z4, you had to buy a 5G mod add-on.